eD0o/next-js/README.md

 It's `actually a resource from react`, but well used in next.

-> Importantly, useFormStatus `only works if it is part of a component that is inside a form`.
+> Importantly, useFormStatus `only works if it is part of a component that is inside a form`, also, requires 'use client' (for being a React hook).

 <details>
 <summary>Example using useFormStatus</summary>